 Medici.tv also includes a large catalog of interviews, documentaries and recorded master classes by renowned personalities.

-The "Music Index Online" contains 1.4 million references from over 850 international musicological journals and annuals from more than 40 countries.
-All areas of classical and popular music are covered.
+The Music Index Online contains references from over 850 international musicological journals and annuals, with full texts available for more than 230 titles.
+Thematically, all genres of classical and popular music are covered.
 Essays, conference reports, obituaries, reviews of books, performances and recordings from the reporting year 1974 are listed.
 Smaller amounts of data are included for the period 1952 - 1973.

 The FID license includes Volumes II, III, IV and V, which build on Classical Scores Library I (freely accessible as a national license throughout Germany).